EENI Global Business School

 1. To analyze Haitian Economy and Global Trade

-2. To know the trade opportunities in Haiti
+2. To identify business opportunities in Haiti

 4. To know the Haitian Trade Agreements